This is an on-going list. The Emerald will continue to update it.

 “[…] Most Latino arrests were likely counted as “white” arrests, meaning that the white arrest rate was artificially inflated.
 If Latinos also have a higher arrest rate than whites (which we suspect they often do), the disparity between Black and white arrest rates would likely have been even larger.” —Drug Policy Alliance

 While the War on Drugs continues to inflict irrevocable harm on communities of color— legalization further deters Latinx entrepreneurs from entering the multi-billion dollar industry.

 That’s why it is important now more than ever to become conscious cannabis consumers.
 This list of 100+ Latinx-owned cannabis businesses is the perfect place to start.

 100+ Hispanic and Latinx-Owned Cannabis Businesses

 This is an on-going list.
 The Emerald will continue to update it.
 Please reach out or comment below to be included.
-Click here for a list of Black-owned cannabis companies, and here for a list of Indigenous-owned cannabis businesses.
+Click here for a list of Black-Owned Cannabis Companies, Asian-Owned Cannabis Businesses, LGBTQIA+ Owned Cannabis Businesses and here for a list of Indigenous-Owned Cannabis Businesses.

 - Cannassense Medical Cannabis Dispensary (San Juan, Puerto Rico) is a medical dispensary—founded by Janet Ubiñas, doctor in clinical psychology—on a mission to educate anyone interested in medical cannabis.